Precise Measurement of the Cosmic Ray Helium Spectrum above 0.1 PeV

-The proton and helium spectra measured by LHAASO are shown in Fig.~\ref{fig:other_spec}, together with data from AMS-02~\cite{AMS:2021nhj}, DAMPE~\cite{DAMPE:2019gys,Alemanno:2021gpb}, CALET~\cite{CALET:2023nif}, NUCLEON~\cite{Gorbunov:2018stf}, CREAM-III~\cite{Yoon:2017qjx}, IceTop~\cite{IceCube:2019hmk}, and KASCADE~\cite{KASCADE:2005ynk}.
-The helium spectrum in the LHAASO energy range shows some interesting and unexpected features.
-The most significant ones are a hardening centered at $E \approx$ 1 PeV, and a softening around $E \approx$ 7 PeV.
-In the energy range 0.3 -- 1.0~PeV the spectrum is well described by a power-law with a spectral index of order $-$2.90 $\pm$ 0.01, approximately equal to what has been measured by the DAMPE and CALET detectors at lower energies in the 0.03 -- 0.1~PeV interval.
-The three lowest energy points measured by LHAASO give some indications that the helium spectrum is harder in the 0.15 -- 0.3 PeV range; however, these points are affected by large systematic uncertainties, and at the moment it is not possible to reach firm conclusions.
-It is clearly very important to cover the gap in energy between satellite and air shower measurements.
-A common study involving the two detection methods, to determine accurately the spectral shape in this critical energy range, will help in understanding systematic effects and is an important goal for future studies.
+The proton and helium spectra are summarized over the energy range from 10 GeV to 20 PeV in Fig.~\ref{fig:other_spec}, alongside data from AMS-02~\cite{AMS:2021nhj}, DAMPE~\cite{DAMPE:2019gys,Alemanno:2021gpb}, CALET~\cite{CALET:2023nif}, NUCLEON~\cite{Gorbunov:2018stf}, CREAM-III~\cite{Yoon:2017qjx}, IceTop~\cite{IceCube:2019hmk}, KASCADE~\cite{KASCADE:2005ynk}, and the LHAASO all-particle energy spectrum.
+The helium spectrum in the energy range above 0.1 PeV shows some interesting and unexpected features.
+In the energy range of 0.3~–~1.0~PeV, the spectrum is well described by a power-law with a single spectral index of $-$2.92 $\pm$ 0.01, approximately equal to what has been measured by the DAMPE and CALET detectors at lower energies in the 0.03~–~0.1~PeV interval.
+The three lowest-energy points measured by LHAASO indicate that the spectrum is likely harder than the single-index power-law.
+However, the three points at the boundary of the observation range are not sufficient to define a new spectral component as a firm conclusion.
+It is clearly very important to cover the gap in energy between the satellite and air shower measurements.
+Further efforts involving the two detection methods to determine the spectral shape in this critical energy range will help in understanding systematic effects.
+It obviously is an important goal for future studies.